FDio/csit/docs/report/vpp_performance_tests/overview.rst

 Methodology: KVM VM vhost
 -------------------------

-CSIT |release| introduced test environment configuration changes to KVM Qemu vhost- user tests in order to more representatively measure |vpp-release| performance in configurations with vhost-user interfaces and different Qemu settings.
+CSIT |release| introduced test environment configuration changes to KVM Qemu vhost-user tests in order to more representatively measure |vpp-release|
+performance in configurations with vhost-user interfaces and different Qemu settings.

-FD.io CSIT performance lab is testing VPP vhost with KVM VMs using following environment settings
+FD.io CSIT performance lab is testing VPP vhost with KVM VMs using following environment settings:

-- Tests with varying Qemu virtio queue (a.k.a. vring) sizes:
+- Tests with varying Qemu virtio queue (a.k.a. vring) sizes: [vr256] default 256
-  [vr256] default 256 descriptors, [vr1024] 1024 descriptors to
-  optimize for packet throughput;
+  descriptors, [vr1024] 1024 descriptors to optimize for packet throughput;

-- Tests with varying Linux CFS (Completely Fair Scheduler)
+- Tests with varying Linux :abbr:`CFS (Completely Fair Scheduler)` settings:
-  settings: [cfs] default settings, [cfsrr1] CFS RoundRobin(1) policy applied to all data plane threads handling test packet path including all VPP worker threads and all Qemu testpmd poll-mode threads;
+  [cfs] default settings, [cfsrr1] CFS RoundRobin(1) policy applied to all data plane threads handling test packet path including all VPP worker threads and all Qemu testpmd poll-mode threads;

 - Resulting test cases are all combinations with [vr256,vr1024] and [cfs,cfsrr1] settings;

-- Adjusted Linux kernel CFS scheduler policy for data plane threads used in CSIT is documented in
-  `CSIT Performance Environment Tuning wiki <https://wiki.fd.io/view/CSIT/csit-perf-env-tuning-ubuntu1604>`_.
+- Adjusted Linux kernel :abbr:`CFS (Completely Fair Scheduler)` scheduler policy for data plane threads used in CSIT is documented in `CSIT Performance Environment Tuning wiki <https://wiki.fd.io/view/CSIT/csit-perf-env-tuning-ubuntu1604>`_.
   The purpose is to verify performance impact (NDR, PDR throughput) and same test measurements repeatability, by making VPP and VM data plane